jeffsim/typescript-gulp-sample/readme.md

 | *files* | string[] | List of files to compile; relative to project path.
 If unspecified, defaults to '["**/*.ts"]', which == all TS files in the project folder.

 #### Library Projects
+**TODO: This section**
-  - Meaningless by itself; intended to be used by actual apps. jquery and angular are examples of what I mean by 'library'
+  - Intended to be used by actual apps.
   - The library's source files are transpiled into a single bundled output file dropped into /dist
   - Both debug and minimized files output (*-debug.js, *-min.js)
   - Generates definition (*.ts) files and copies them into /dist/typings
   - Examples:
-    - Editor project: generates editor-debug.js, editor-min.js, and editor.d.ts
+    - Editor project: Generates editor-debug.js, editor-min.js, and editor.d.ts
-    - Plugins project: for each plugin, generates [pluginname]-debug.js, [pluginname]-min.js, and [pluginname].d.ts
+    - Plugins project: For each plugin, generates [pluginname]-debug.js, [pluginname]-min.js, and [pluginname].d.ts

 #### Applications Projects
+**TODO: This section**
   - Standalone app that uses the libraries
   - Applications' source files are transpiled and not bundled; placed next to source files
     - Intent is to mirror what apps that use Duality will normally do.